tusharsadhwani/blog/src/pages/post/ast.md

 layout: "../../layouts/BlogPost.astro"
 ---

 > Hi!
-Before we start, a word of caution: This is an extremely large article, and it might take multiple hours to finish completely.
+Before we start, a word of caution: This is an extremely long article, and it might take multiple hours to finish completely.
 But I promise it'll be worth it.
 >
 > Oh, and follow me on [twitter](https://twitter.com/sadhlife), I frequently post Python content there as well.